 “I would kill for those legs,” said one of the girls.

-One of the juniors considered a snapshot of Glimmer Girl, and mused aloud.
-“You know, I’d probably go lez for her.”
+One of the juniors gawked a snapshot of Glimmer Girl.
+“I’d go lez for her,” she said.
 Her tone suggested it was a joke-but-not-a-joke, and her friends agreed.

 They caught my gaze and sneered.
-Non-committal bi-curiosity was the only accepted brand of queer, and was exclusive to a certain kind of girl.
-How ironic they assumed Glimmer Girl to be a part of their club.
+Non-committal bi-curiosity was the only acceptable brand of queer.
+It was exclusive to a certain kind of girl.
+I fought a smirk.
+‘Glimmer Girl’ wanted no part of their clique.